 Like any other purebred, there are bound to be some crossbreeds.
 There are a few English Bulldog mixes that would make another great companion dog for you and your family.

 English Bulldog and Boxer mix (Bulloxer)

-This crossbreed is active and loyal.
+The Bulloxer dog is active and loyal.
 They can adapt to any living situation, so they’ll be suitable to live in apartments or be with a large family in a home with a fenced-in backyard.